Family Advocacy Program

 This session is an overview of the main principals of anger management.
 In breaking down the process in which we allow ourselves to get angry, we can possibly intercept the emotion before it becomes an impulsive behavior with irreversible consequences.
 With helpful tips and Ideas of how to improve our self talk and make it more positive, participants can find their individual map to reducing anger in their lives.

-This one hour class introduces participants to some of the main causes and consequences of stress in our lives.
+This one-hour class introduces participants to some of the main causes and consequences of stress in our lives.
 By looking at how we respond to stressful situations and the signals that indicate we are under pressure, we can learn to reduce the effects over time.
-Not all stress is bad so how can we optimize the good and minimize effects of stress.
+Learn how to optimize the positive aspects of stress while minimizing the negative impacts of stress.

 Lunch and Learn